VitoVan/calm/README.md

     └── fonts.conf
 ```

-Files put into **assets** and **fonts** directory will be packed with your application during distribution.
-If you put your favourite font into **fonts** directory, you will be able to use it inside your application.
+Files put into **assets** and **fonts** directories will be packed with your application during distribution.
+If you put your favorite font into the **fonts** directory, you will be able to use it inside your application.

 For more about font usage, please refer to the [API Reference](#api-reference).